zxeenu/enterprise-group-work-year-3/README.md

 <hr>
 <h1 id="instructions">Building The Application</h1>
 <h3>Build your database</h3>
-To use the application, you need to create a new MMSQL main.Database.
+To use the application, you need to create a new MMSQL Database.
 You can use an MMSQL database tool, such as <a href="https://docs.microsoft.com/en-us/sql/ssms/download-sql-server-management-studio-ssms?view=sql-server-ver15" target="_blank">SSMS</a> if you have Windows or <a href="https://docs.microsoft.com/en-us/sql/azure-data-studio/download-azure-data-studio?view=sql-server-ver15" target="_blank">Azure Data Studio</a> if you have a Mac to create and manage your MMSQL database.
 If you're using Azure Data Studio, you would also need to setup Docker by following this <a href="https://www.freecodecamp.org/news/cjn-how-to-connect-your-microsoft-sql-server-docker-container-with-azure-data-studio/" target="_blank">tutorial</a>.
 <ol>
   <li>Setup your MMSQL server</li>
   <li>Create a new database on your server.
 (SQL command to create database: CREATE DATABASE databasename;)</li>
 </ol>
-We will then connect this empty database to the application to create the required tables.
+We will then connect this empty database to the application to create the required tables (you will find the instructions on how to make the connection string on line 16 of src > Spring > SunchipApplication).

+If you are unable to create and connect to a database please go to src > Spring > SunchipApplication, comment out line 22 and uncomment line 25 to use our development database.
+If you are unable to form a connection please let us know so that we can confirm the details have not changed.

 <hr>
 <h3>Clone the project</h3>
 You must clone the main branch and the webservice branch to make the application work.
 The main branch is the web application and the webservice is needed to process the ride request.